ibissource/frank-maven-examples/Frank2MultiConfig/README.md

        |--pom.xml
        |--restart.bat

 This structure is recognized by the presence of `pom.xml`.
+The Frank!Runner also expects that the name of the configuration matches the suffix in the project name.
+If the configuration is in the directory ``src/main/configuration/custom``, then the directory name of the Git project should be ``Frank2MultiConfig_custom`` (provided that the name of the main project is ``Frank2MultiConfig``).

 ## History